davidmvenegas/chatgpt-microphone/README.md

 - 🎨 **Dark/Light mode**: Perfectly matches ChatGPT's Dark and Light mode for a seamless appearance.
 - 💰 **Completely FREE**: Enjoy all the benefits of ChatGPT Microphone at no cost.

-## Feedback

-Your feedback is invaluable to us! 💌 Share your thoughts, suggestions, or questions at venegasdavidm@gmail.com.
-Let's make ChatGPT Microphone the best it can be, together!

 ## Dev Installation

 1. Download the latest release from the [Releases](https://github.com/davidmvenegas/chatgpt-microphone/releases) page.